-Actions Responsibility Timing Cost Funding Target Facilitate Information Sharing 1.
-Facilitate a Regional Walking Forum 7 to: GWRC Ongoing Administrative GWRC Forum established by a) Provide opportunity for coordination, networking and information sharing between walking stakeholders b) Support collaborative projects, events and campaigns c) Inform members of upcoming opportunities to provide feedback on plans and policy documents with implications for walking (Land Transport NZ subsidy) December 2008 Contribute information to Land Transport NZ's Getting there Information Centre where appropriate All stakeholders Ongoing Administrative All stakeholders Information provided where appropriate Continue to monitor and report on walking trends in the Annual Monitoring Report (AMR) on the RLTS GWRC Ongoing Administrative GWRC (Land Transport NZ subsidy) Walking trends published in the AMR Promote the Wider Benefits of Walking Develop and implement a social marketing plan to promote the benefits of walking from a health and wellbeing perspective (e.g. walk to workout, calorie maps, be sustainable, family time, time to de-stress, etc) RPH June 2009 To be determined RPH Plan developed and initiatives implemented Improve Information for Walking Investigate the feasibility of developing an online 'Journey Planner' for walking only trips to provide information such as walking time to destination and key visual land marks.
+Actions Responsibility Timing Cost Funding Target Facilitate Information Sharing Facilitate a Regional Walking Forum8 to: a) Provide opportunity for coordination, networking, information sharing and promoting best practice between walking stakeholders b) Support collaborative projects, events and campaigns c) Inform members of upcoming opportunities to provide feedback on plans and policy documents with implications for walking GWRC Ongoing Administrative GWRC (Land Transport NZ subsidy) Forum established by December 2008 Contribute information to Land Transport NZ's Getting there Information Centre where appropriate All stakeholders Ongoing Administrative All stakeholders Information provided where appropriate 3.
+Continue to monitor and report on walking trends in the Annual Monitoring Report (AMR) on the RLTS GWRC Ongoing Administrative GWRC (Land Transport NZ subsidy) Walking trends published in the AMR Promote the Wider Benefits of Walking Develop and implement a social marketing plan to promote the benefits of walking from a health and wellbeing perspective (e.g. walk to workout, calorie maps, be sustainable, family time, time to de-stress, etc) RPH June 2009 To be determined RPH Plan developed and initiatives implemented Improve Information for Walking Investigate the feasibility of developing an online 'Journey Planner' for walking trips to provide information such as walking time to destination and key visual land marks.
 GWRC 2008/09 Administrative GWRC (Land Transport NZ subsidy) Investigation complete

-7 In conjunction with the Regional Cycling Forum WGN_DOCS-#521953-V1
+$^{^8}$ Possibly in conjunction with the Regional Cycling Forum WGN_DOCS-#545068-V1 $\,$